AmitSolnke/unleash/website/docs/how-to/how-to-add-sso-saml.md

 ## Introduction {#introduction}

 This guide provides a deep dive into Single-Sign-On (SSO) integration with SAML 2.0 and connect it with Okta as IdP.
-Unleash also supports other identity providers and protocols; explore [all available Single-Sign-On options](../reference/sso.md).
+Unleash also supports other identity providers and protocols; visit our [reference documentation](../reference/sso.md) to explore other options.

 ## Basic configuration